anuditverma/anuditverma.github.io/_posts/2015-09-10-can't-access-windows-files-in-ubuntu.md

 share-img: http://www.anudit.in/img/io-error.jpg
 ---

-__The scenario:__ You have just installed a freshly brewed linux image along side with your Windows OS, everything works fine but then you realise you are not able to mount/access your Windows' partitions.
+__The scenario:__ You have just installed a freshly brewed Linux image alongside with your Windows OS, everything works fine but then you realise you are not able to mount/access your Windows' partitions.

 <div class="ads">
 <script type="text/javascript">